-Continuous establishment of uncoordinated new settlements aggravates the high demand of electricity supply.
-(Hence backlog - moving target) MDM is the coordinator in the area of supply as locals are implementing the project Provision of electricity/ Energy Households with electricity.
-Liaison with ESKOM to provide electricity Liaison with ESKOM to provide electricity Liaison with ESKOM to provide electricity Reduced backlog of households without electricity.
-4 ROA vandalism of transformers and cables MDM is the coordinator in the area of supply as locals are implementing the project Elimination / eradication of theft and vandalism Reduced theft and vandalism Awareness campaigns Replacement of transformers and vandalized material Improved technology to prevent theft and vandalism Reduced number of vandalism and theft of electrical equipment's 1 Huge backlog of un tarmac busy roads increase the need by communities Inadequate paving of roads on priority list To ensure that all roads on the priority list are paved To compile and submit a new priority list Paving of roads on priority list submitted to RAL Compilation and submission of new priority list to RAL Implementation of priority list by RAL Implementation of priority list by RAL Implementation of projects as per priority list by RAL Special District Transport forum on road infrastructure Project site visits 2 Poor access to public facilities Poor access to public facilities To improve accessibility to public amenities Improved accessibility to public amenities Ensure improved access to public amenities Ensure improved access to public amenities Ensure improved access to public amenities Rural Road Asset Management System

-3 Fences protecting road users against straying animals are destroyed.
+4 aggravates the high demand of electricity supply.
+(Hence backlog - moving target) Theft and implementing the project MDM is the Elimination / Reduced theft and Awareness campaigns Replacement of Improved Reduced number of vandalism of transformers and cables coordinator in the area of supply as locals are implementing the project eradication of theft and vandalism vandalism transformers and vandalized material technology to vandalism and theft of electrical equipment's ROA ROADS 1 Huge backlog of un tarmac busy roads increase the need by communities Inadequate paving of roads on priority list To ensure that all roads on the priority list are paved To compile and submit a new priority list Paving of roads on priority list submitted to RAL Compilation and submission of new priority list to RAL Implementation of priority list by RAL Implementation of priority list by RAL Implementation of projects as per priority list by RAL Special District Transport forum on road infrastructure Project site visits 2 Poor access to public facilities Poor access to public facilities To improve accessibility to public amenities Improved accessibility to public amenities Ensure improved access to public amenities Ensure improved access to public amenities Ensure improved access to public amenities Rural Road Asset Management System 3 Fences protecting road users against straying animals are destroyed.
 Damaging of fences alongside the roads To discourage the damaging of fences alongside the roads Curbing the damaging of fences alongside the roads Liaison with RAL and DPWRI Liaison with RAL and DPWRI Liaison with RAL and DPWRI Participating in awareness campaigns by LDoT.
-District Transport Forum Roads used by heavy vehicles (trucks) that demand a high rate of maintenance. maintenance costs on roads Upgrade roads to bear loading capacity of trucks on applicable roads Reduce maintenance costs on roads used by trucks Identify roads that are frequently used by trucks Commence on upgrade of roads.
-Upgrade of identified roads Development of freight transport and logistics strategy
+District Transport Forum

+4 Roads used by heavy vehicles (trucks) that • Upgrade roads to bear loading Reduce maintenance Identify roads that are frequently used by trucks Commence on upgrade of roads.
+Upgrade of identified roads Development of freight transport and logistics demand a high rate of costs on roads capacity of trucks costs on roads 0110000 strategy maintenance. used by trucks on applicable roads used by trucks